Montana Court Records

 What Happens When You Get a DUI in Montana?

 A DUI in Montana is a misdemeanor violation.
 There is a mandatory jail sentence penalty and also payment of fines.
 Usually, the severity of the penalties depends on certain factors like the damages incurred from the incident or prior DUI convictions.
-Offenders can also lose their driving license for a certain period, or the MDT can issue a restricted license.
+Offenders may also lose their driving license for a certain period, or the MDT may issue a restricted license.
 However, individuals issued DUI tickets have the right to appeal in court.
-The state laws require interested individuals to file a petition contesting DUI charges within thirty days.
+The state laws generally require interested individuals to file a petition contesting DUI charges within thirty days.

 disclaimer